skelterjohn/prevmtable/README.md

       Instance rjson.RawMessage
     }

+If the Hooks are given values, prevmtable will look in project metadata attributes for scripts to run.

 The `Instance` component will be decoded into an instance of type http://godoc.org/google.golang.org/api/compute/v1#Instance.

 If the strings "{project}", "{zone}", and "{name}" are somewhere in the instance template, they will be replaced with the appropriate project, zone, and name during individual instance creation.
 See the "example config" section below for a starting point.

+###hooks###

+Prevmtable currently has four hooks, for instace creation, deletion, loss, and for zone exhaustion.
+Put a script (don't forget, eg, the "#!/bin/bash" at the top) in a project metadata attribute pointed to by the hooks in the config.

+The script hook will be downloaded and run each time the hook fires, so the project metadata can be safely changed during prevmtable operation.

+####Create####

+$PROJECT: The GCP project.
+$ZONE: The GCE zone.
+$NAME: The GCE instance name.

+The create hook is called whenever prevmtable creates a new instance.

+####Delete####

+$PROJECT: The GCP project.
+$ZONE: The GCE zone.
+$NAME: The GCE instance name.

+The delete hook is called whenever prevmtable deletes an old instance.

+####Vanished####

+$PROJECT: The GCP project.
+$ZONE: The GCE zone.
+$NAME: The GCE instance name.

+The vanished hook is called whenever prevmtable notices that an instance disappeared from one update to the next, and it was not deleted by prevmtable.

+####Exhausted####

+$PROJECT: The GCP project.
+$ZONE: The GCE zone.

+The exhausted hook is called whenever prevmtable tries to create an instance in a zone, but the operation fails with ZONE_RESOURCE_POOL_EXHAUSTED.

 ##building##